 Where You Can Play It | PlayOJO |

 If you are looking for higher return rates, you will find them in First Person Craps by Evolution Gaming.
-The game is available in a live dealer format but we suggest you try the randomly generated version if you insist on speedier gameplay.
-The first-person variant supports a broad range of bets, with return rates fluctuating based on the types of wagers you place.
+The game is available in a live-dealer format, but we suggest you try the randomly generated version if you prefer speedier gameplay.
+The first-person variant supports a broad range of bets, with return rates fluctuating according to the wagers you place.

 The payouts, winning odds, and return percentages depend on the possible dice combinations for each number.
 Craps is played with two six-sided dice that can produce 36 combinations in total.
-The more possible combinations there are for a given outcome, the better its odds of coming up.
-A dice roll of seven is the backbone of the game since seven is the most easily rolled number with six combinations.
-Here is the paytable of Evolution Gaming’s First Person Craps, along with the house edges and return rates of the supported bets.
+The more possible combinations there are for a given outcome, the better its odds of appearing.
+A roll of seven is the backbone of the game, since seven is the most easily rolled number, with six combinations.
+Here is the paytable for Evolution Gaming’s First Person Craps, along with the house edges and return rates of the supported bets.

 Payouts, House Edges, and Return Rates in First Person Craps | |||